 The system can access the SecSi Sector region by issuing the three-cycle Enter SecSi Sector command sequence.
 The device continues to access the SecSi Sector region until the system issues the four-cycle Exit SecSi Sector command sequence.
 The Exit SecSi Sector command sequence returns the device to normal operation.
-Tables 14 and 16 show the address and data requirements for both command sequences.
+Tables 15 and 16 show the address and data requirements for both command sequences.
 See also "SecSi (Secured Silicon) Sector Flash Memory Region" for further information.
-Note that a hardware reset (RESET#=VIL) will reset the device to reading array data.
-Note that the ACC function and unlock bypass modes are not available when the SecSi Sector is enabled.
+Note that a hardware reset (RESET#= $V{IL}$ ) will reset the device to reading array data.